JackSzwergold/Writing/memories/Scoring “The Great Gatsby” from a Random Junk Dealer’s Grab Bag at the Brighton Jubilee.md

 I poked around the table, and eventually found a small, humble array of misfit toys gathered around one corner of the table.
 But none of what I saw really interested me.
 When I was about to give up and move on to another vendor’s table, I spotted a bunch of stuffed paper bags—that were stapled shut—that had lots of hand drawn question marks and “$1” written on the side of them.
 The sign near them clearly explained: “Grab Bags $1 Each.”

-So I asked the guy what was inside of them and he basically said, “All kinds of stuff!
+So I asked the guy what was inside of those “Grab Bags” and he simply said, “All kinds of stuff!
 Buy one and see!”

-“Yeah, buy one and see!” said a friend of mine who joined me in my wandering.
-So I gave him a dollar, and slowly moved my hand over the table to see which of the bags would be mine… And soon enough I picked one out and stepped back.
+“Yeah, buy one and see!” said a friend of mine who joined me in my street fair wandering.
+So I gave him a dollar, and slowly moved my hand over the table to see which of the bags would be mine… And soon enough I picked one, stepped back and opened it.

 As I ripped open the stapled top of the bag and rolled it’s top open I looked in to see what I could see.